rebelwarrior/numenera/README.md

 3. Hamburger menu requires a data-target which is not well documented in the Bulma examples.
 Looks good and simple to make.
 4. Learned how to add classes to elements in Kramdown. `{:.class-name}`

-Exploring
+Exploring:
-Bulma's spacing helpers.
+Bulma's spacing helpers: pretty cool
-Jekyll site-url with github
+Jekyll site-url with github: set `url` on the _config.yml to the github produced url.
-How to get Jekyll to process html files?

 ## Conclussion